loliverhennigh/latnet/README.md

 * Multi-GPU training.

-* Running simulations on CPU ram instead of GPU dram allowing for much larger simulations to be generated (1,000 by 1,000 by 2,000 grid cells with only 8 GB of CPU ram).
+* Running simulations on CPU ram instead of GPU dram allowing for much larger simulations to be generated (1,000 by 1,000 by 1,000 grid cells with only 32 GB of CPU ram).

 * New network architectures.

-* New domains such as lid driven cavity and forced simulation.
+* New domains such as lid driven cavity and isotropic turbulence.

 * Data augmentation such as flipping and rotating simulation.